FlexiGroBots-H2020/Data-Space/Readme.md

 ## Architecture

 The following figure shows the proposed architecture.
+The image and the architecture is based on the next [repo](https://github.com/International-Data-Spaces-Association/IDS-testbed).

 ![figura](./pictures/Testbed_1.0.png)